Falling into You

-Falling into You is the fourteenth studio album and fourth English-language album by Canadian singer Celine Dion, released on 11 March 1996 by Sony Music.
-The follow-up to her blockbuster album The Colour of My Love (1993) and French-language D'eux (1995), Falling into You showed a further progression of Dion's music.
-Throughout the project she collaborated with Jim Steinman, who wrote and produced "It's All Coming Back to Me Now", among others.
-Several songs were produced by David Foster, including "Because You Loved Me", written by Diane Warren.
-In total, Dion worked on the album with fourteen producers and a variety of songwriters and musicians.
+Falling into You is the fourteenth studio album and fourth English‑language release by Canadian singer Celine Dion.
+Issued on 11 March 1996 by Columbia Records and Epic Records, the album marked a significant point in Dion's career.
+Following the global success of The Colour of My Love (1993) and the French‑language album D'eux (1995), Falling into You expanded her musical scope through a wide range of collaborators, styles, and production approaches.

+The album includes work from 14 producers, reflecting an effort to broaden Dion's sound.
+Among them were Jim Steinman, who wrote and produced the power ballad "It's All Coming Back to Me Now", and David Foster, who oversaw several tracks including the international hit "Because You Loved Me", written by Diane Warren.
+The project blends pop, soft rock, and adult contemporary elements, drawing on contributions from international songwriters and musicians.

-Falling into You won many awards around the world, including two Grammy awards for Album of the Year and Best Pop Album at the 39th annual ceremony, during which Dion performed live.
-In April 1997, she also won three World Music Awards for World's Best Selling Artist of the Year, World's Best Selling Pop Artist of the Year and World's Best Selling Canadian Artist of the Year.
-The album is on Rock and Roll Hall of Fame's Definitive 200 list.
+Falling into You received widespread critical acclaim and earned many major awards.
+At the 39th Grammy Awards, it won both Album of the Year and Best Pop Album, with Dion performing during the ceremony.
+In April 1997, she received three World Music Awards—World's Best‑Selling Artist of the Year, World's Best‑Selling Pop Artist of the Year, and World's Best‑Selling Canadian Artist of the Year.
+The album is also included on the Rock and Roll Hall of Fame's Definitive 200 list.

-Falling into You became Dion's best-selling album and one of the best-selling albums in history, with sales of more than 32 million copies worldwide, including twelve million copies in the US, over two million in the United Kingdom, and over one million in Germany, France, Canada and Australia.
-In Europe, it has sold over nine million units.
-It topped the charts around the world, including number one in the United States, Canada, the United Kingdom, France, Australia and many more.
-It became one of the best-selling albums of 1996 and 1997 in various countries and also one of the top-selling albums of the decade.
-It was certified diamond, multi-platinum, platinum and gold around the world.
+Commercially, Falling into You became Dion's best‑selling album and one of the best‑selling albums of all time, with global sales exceeding 32 million copies.
+It has been certified diamond, multi‑platinum, platinum, or gold in numerous territories.
+In the United States, it sold over 12 million copies; in the United Kingdom, more than two million; and in Germany, France, Canada, and Australia, over one million each.
+Across Europe, cumulative sales surpassed nine million units.
+The album topped charts worldwide—including in the United States, Canada, the United Kingdom, France, and Australia—and ranked among the best‑selling albums of both 1996 and 1997 in multiple markets.

-Five singles were released from the album in Europe, four in Australia, and three in North America.
-The major successes came with the releases of "Because You Loved Me", the theme song from the Robert Redford and Michelle Pfeiffer film Up Close & Personal (number one in the United States and Australia and number two in Canada and Ireland), "It's All Coming Back to Me Now" (number one in Canada and the Flanders region of Belgium and number two in Ireland and the US), and a cover version of Eric Carmen's "All by Myself" (top ten in several countries, including number four in the US).
+The album produced several successful singles, with release strategies varying by region.
+Five singles were issued in Europe, four in Australia, and three in North America.
+The most commercially prominent were "Because You Loved Me", the theme song for the film Up Close & Personal starring Robert Redford and Michelle Pfeiffer (number one in the United States and Australia; number two in Canada and Ireland); "It's All Coming Back to Me Now" (number one in Canada and the Flanders region of Belgium; number two in Ireland and the United States); and Dion's cover of Eric Carmen's "All by Myself", which reached the top 10 in several countries, including number four in the United States.